iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

   - There are three version of auto upgrade: *each channel are trade off b/w availability and update churn*
     - *rapid*: get latest version of k8s asap.
 Cluster is frequently upgraded.
     - *regular*(default): 2-3 months after releasing in rapid.
 It provides perfect balance between feature availability and release stability ans is recommended by Google.
-    - *Stable*: 2-3 after release in regular. is the last one hence features are available at last, but cluster are less frequently upgraded.
+    - *Stable*: 2-3 months after release in regular. is the last one hence features are available at last, but cluster are less frequently upgraded.
   - Critical security patches are released to all channels immediately.
   - Each channel has a default version which will be selected automatically.
 Google recommends to test the version before auto-upgrade. *Prevent yourself from version upgrade disruption*.
     - how to test the release version before its auto upgrade: in Q&A.
   - update channels of existing cluster:
     - upgrade: to one version is allowed. *stable to regular is allowed, however stable to rapid is not allowed.*
     - downgrade: not allowed, as it may result in downgrading k8s versions. *rapid to regular, regular to stable*
-  - Nodes are automatically upgraded recommended version based on the channel.
+  - Nodes are automatically upgraded to recommended version based on the channel.
+  - By default upgrade may occur any time in the day.
+But its suggested to define **maintenance window and exclusion**.
+They both are independent of each other and can be defined separately.
+    - **maintenance window**: Repeatable window when upgrade can happen.
+      - There are different types: off-peak, on-call, multi cluster.
+      - At least 24 hours of period within a span of 14 days.
+      - Example: starting from 12 midnight a duration of 24 hours on saturday.
+    - **maintenance exclusion**: is a time period when upgrade will be paused.
+There can be 3 exclusion time period allowed.
+Make sure you provide enough time to Google for upgrading the version.
+Not repeatable window.
+    > NOTE the caveats of **maintenance window and exclusion**: GKE reserves the right to override maintenance policies for critical security vulnerabilities. and they don't have any impact on other service upgrade. *they are only meant for kubernetes version upgrade.

 ### default